 Chase Sapphire Preferred

-The Chase Sapphire Preferred® Card is currently offering a great sign-on bonus of 50,000 points after you spend $4,000 within the first 3 months of having the card.
-This translates into at least $625 of travel dollars when you redeem using the Chase Ultimate Rewards portal.
+The Chase Sapphire Preferred® Card is currently offering a great sign-on bonus of 60,000 points after you spend $4,000 within the first 3 months of having the card.
+This translates into at least $750 of travel dollars when you redeem using the Chase Ultimate Rewards portal.
 You can get more value by transferring your Ultimate Rewards points out to travel partners, but more on that later.
-You will also earn an additional 5,000 bonus points for adding an authorized user within the first three months when this user makes a purchase.
-There is an annual fee of $95, which is waived during the first year.
+There is an annual fee of $95.

 Points earning potential is solid with the Chase Sapphire Preferred.
 You can earn two points for every dollar spent on travel and restaurant dining, and one point for every dollar spent on all other purchases.